Day Trading Basics

 Most day traders focus on markets with high liquidity and tight bid-ask spreads, such as:

-- Individual stocks and ETFs.
+- Individual stocks and ETFs, especially those in major indices.

-- Major forex pairs (EUR/USD, USD/JPY, GBP/USD).
+- Major forex pairs (such as EUR/USD, USD/JPY, GBP/USD).

 - In some cases, highly liquid cryptocurrencies.

 Thinly traded products with wide spreads are usually avoided, because the cost of getting in and out can easily wipe out small intraday gains.
+Liquidity – the ability to enter and exit positions quickly at fair prices – is essential.

 Common day trading styles